pulumi/compliance-policies/docs/public/index.md

 ### Policy Pack Statistics

-To assist in policy selection visbility and traceability, Policy Manager has the ability to display selection statistics when calling `policyManager.displaySelectionStats()`.
+To assist in policy selection visibility and traceability, Policy Manager has the ability to display selection statistics when calling `policyManager.displaySelectionStats()`.
 Each times your policies are evaluated as part of a stack preview or stack update, statistics will also be displayed and recorded in the Pulumi Cloud Service as part of your Pulumi app output.